weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 ### Access model by user story

-1. As search/billing developer I want to list or view a pipeline and its status (v0.1)
+1. As search/billing developer,I want to view pipelines for my tenant (v0.1)

 To view the pipeline